pegasystems/docker-pega-web-ready/README.md

 --- 			| ---
 `/kafkadata` 	| Used to persist Kafka's data when running as a stream node.
 `/heapdumps` 	| Used as the default output directory when a heapdump is generated.
+`/search_index`	| Used to persist a search index when operating as a search node.

 ## Environment variables